-What is the flight time from New York to Rome?
+What is the flight duration from New York to Rome?

 On average there are 13 flights flying direct each day from New York to Rome.
-Below you will find the shortest flight time, the average flight time and the longest flight time.
+Below you will find the quickest flight duration, the average flight time and the longest flight duration.

-The fastest direct flight from New York (JFK) to Rome (CIA) has a duration of 7 hours 40 minutes.
+The fastest direct flight from New York (JFK) to Rome (FCO) has a duration of 7 hours 40 minutes.

 A distance of 4,282 miles / 6,892 km.